nithish73588/webpage_task1/README.md

 # Snake_Game
-It using full of Java language.
+It using full of html css language.